Whether you’re a green tea fan or not, I bet you’ve heard a lot about its health benefits.

 All three of these chemicals are responsible for inducing relaxation, and therefore, they also help improve sleep (source).

-Note: even though matcha has been helps with sleep, remember that it still contains caffeine.
+Note: even though matcha has been shown to help with sleep, remember that it still contains caffeine.
 If you are particularly sensitive to stimulants like caffeine, then avoid drinking it close to bedtime.

 Having a healthy metabolism has two main benefits: